nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Traditionally, to view the details of a `Food`, the user would use the list command to view its details.
 The user can now specify `view` to view more details of the indexed `Food` such as its full name.

-The following UML diagram shows `view` and its associated class.
+The following sequence diagram demonstrates the process when `view 1` is executed.

 ![ViewCommandSequenceDiagram](images/ViewCommandSequenceDiagram.png)